Ahmed-Atef-Tech/AI-Files-Filter/README.md

 ### License

 Feel free to use, modify, and distribute this application for non-commercial purposes.
-Please refer to the included LICENSE file for more details.